The Railway Children: BBC radio dramatisations

-It was serialised in five episodes, first broadcast in 1940 as part of Children's Hour.
+It was serialised in five episodes, first broadcast in 1940 as part of Children's Hour on the BBC Home Service.

-In 1991 it was adapted for Radio 5 by Marcy Kahan and produced by John Taylor, starring Paul Copley, Timothy Bateson and Victoria Carling.
+In 1991 it was adapted for BBC Radio 5 by Marcy Kahan and produced by John Taylor, starring Paul Copley, Timothy Bateson and Victoria Carling.

 BBC television series

 The story has been adapted as a television series four times by the BBC.
 The first of these, in 1951, was in eight episodes of 30 minutes each.
 A second adaptation was then produced, which re-used some of the film from the original series but also contained new material with slight cast changes.
 This had 4 episodes of 60 minutes each.
 The supporting/background orchestral music used in these early programmes was the very lyrical second Dance from the Symphonic Dances by Edvard Grieg.

 The BBC again revisited the story with an eight-episode series in 1957 and a 7-episode series in 1968.
-The 1968 adaptation was placed 96th in the BFI's 100 Greatest British Television Programmes poll of 2000.
+The 1968 adaptation was placed 96th in the British Film Institute's 100 Greatest British Television Programmes poll of 2000.
 It starred Jenny Agutter as Roberta and Gillian Bailey as Phyllis.
 Of all the BBC TV adaptations, only the 1968 version is known to be extant; the rest are lost.